 But the pushback from Black Lives Matter has been greater, since the organization is creating a system of change not just at a political level.
 BLM has told black people to stop hating themselves by saying that their life is substantial.
 Inspired by BLM, a number of hashtags and movements have been created targeting black self-worth.
 There’s been #BlackExcellence, #BlackGirlMagic, and Blackout Day, a Tumblr-started celebration promoting black people to post and reblog other black selfies.

-Through these movements, black people not only learned to love themselves, they learned to love each other.
+Through these movements, black media has made black people not only learned to love themselves, they learned to love each other.
 BLM created a space for the community to get together, demand more for themselves and celebrate and uplift one another.
 This space also endorsed supporting each other financially, as well.
 From there, black media and black-owned businesses have been gaining more and more success.

 Beyoncé’s career shows this evolution from shallow (though spectacular) songs like “Irreplaceable” to “Formation,” celebrating black womanhood.
 The music video also features images showing a squad car being submerged under the Katrina flood waters; a shout-out to police violence and the lack of protection and order devoted to black survivors post-Katrina.
 The lyrics “I like my negro nose with Jackson Five nostrils” also would probably have never flied ten years ago.
 But, thanks to BLM and now Beyoncé, black people everywhere can learn to love their wide noses and dark skin.

 And it’s through self-love and love for one’s community that the demand for fair recognition arises. #OscarsSoWhite was the exact manifestation of this, and the next year “Moonlight” won the Academy Award for best picture, showing that not only is the movement still flourishing from the Trayvon Martin case in 2012, but it is also succeeding, despite attempts to paint BLM participants as terrorists.